U.S.-Canadian Dual J.D. Program with the University of Ottawa

 Students should read these policies carefully and ask questions about anything that is unclear.
 Students are ultimately responsible for meeting the requirements for their degrees.

-Applications will be due on March 11 in the MSU Law Registrar Office in Room 309.
-On or before that date, please submit the following:
+Applications will be due in early March in the MSU Law Registrar Office in Room 309.
+Please submit the following:

 Only students who began their program at MSU Law may apply to the Dual J.D.
 Program in the spring of their first or second year.
-The application can be found at http://www.registrar.uottawa.ca/Portals/43/Registrar/A2-%20REGI3161.pdf (no fee is required).
 Students will be selected for the program based on their academic qualifications and their interest in the program.
 Students should be ranked in the top 50 percent of their class at the time of application.
 In addition, students are required to submit fully updated academic information, including transcripts for all classes taken at MSU Law, to the administrators of the program at Ottawa before commencing studies there.

-In order to earn a J.D. degree at MSU College of Law students must do all of the following:
+In order to earn a J.D. degree at MSU College of Law students must have achieved each of the following standards:

-Refer to the Student Handbook (PDF) for more detailed information regarding graduation requirements.
+Refer to the Student Handbook for more detailed information regarding graduation requirements.

 Students should plan their program carefully and should be aware that the requirements to earn a J.D. from MSU Law are governed by rules enacted by the Faculty of the Law College and by the standards of the American Bar Association.
 Dual J.D. students should, for instance, scrutinize with care the rules listed below under the heading Fulfilling MSU Law Requirements With Ottawa Classes, to ascertain which courses must be taken at MSU Law to fulfill MSU Law curriculum requirements.
 Advance planning is critical.
 Students should not expect to graduate within their anticipated timetable if, at the projected date of graduation, they have failed to fulfill the core requirements of an MSU J.D. degree.
 Students should not assume that waivers of core requirements can be obtained as a result of failure to take a course that is required to be taken at MSU Law.